eugnsp/library/data_structures_and_algorithms/lists.md

 ## Singly linked lists

 > A singly linked list contains nodes which have a data field, and `next` field, which points to the next node in the list.
+In the C++ Standard library a singly linked list is implemented in [`std::forward_list`](../cpp/std_library.md#stdforward_list) class template (also known as `std::slist` in some extensions before it was standardized).

 :book: